 Plussing provides a constructive way to motivate employees and proactively address problems rather than delivering confusing feedback layered within positives.
 When employees have a clear understanding of their areas for improvement, they feel less inclined to seek out new positions with stronger management.

-Reduce Employee Turnover: Transform Your Workforce
+Reducing Employee Turnover: Transform Your Workforce

 Employee turnover is always going to be a challenge, but you can tackle this problem by taking meaningful steps to make your workplace a more positive environment where people want to work.
 Transform your company into a place that understands the needs of its employees, focuses on them, and makes wise business decisions by retaining your best people.